When the Data Disagrees

 Reflection

-This project marked a turning point — from executing to leading.
+This project marked a turning point, from executing to leading.
 'Meet users where they are' became a design philosophy that persisted well beyond this project, changing how the organization made decisions.
-That kind of shift, from preference to evidence, from brand-first to user-first, is the work that stays with me.
+That kind of shift, from preference to evidence, from brand-first to user-first, is the work that creates lasting change.

 Up Next: